Westlake Chemical (WLK) Q3 2017 Results - Earnings Call Transcript

 Arun Viswanathan - RBC Capital Markets LLC

-And I'm sorry just to clarify so the $25 million, is that all of the extent of your maintenance expectations for the quarter?
+And I'm sorry, just to clarify so the $25 million, is that all of the extent of your maintenance expectations for the quarter?

 Mark Steven Bender - Westlake Chemical Corp.

 Arun, it is.
-It's in the line with the guidance we've given and that is our expectation for maintenance expense as well as the loss sales margin.
+It's in line with the guidance we've given, and that is our expectation for maintenance expense as well as the loss sales margin.

 Arun Viswanathan - RBC Capital Markets LLC